HAPPYS1NGH/tg-mini-app-nextjs/README.md

 ## Directory Structure

 The project follows a standard directory structure for a Next.js application.
-Here's an overview of the directory structure:
+Here's an overview:

 ```
+.
 ├── README.md
 ├── components.json
 ├── next-env.d.ts